 So what are the key benefits of moving to external disk?
 In very general terms, you’ll gain a dedicated, specialised platform for storing data that will provide more built-in functionality and easier expansion.
 Any storage capacity you deploy in an external array can also be shared with other servers, both within your Power landscape and in your distributed landscape.
 This means that you can invest in new capability with more confidence and less risk of obsolescence.

-First in the list of solutions you should consider is the IBM Storwize family, featuring both all-flash and hybrid storage solutions, all of which offer direct-attach compatibility with i (7.1 TR8 and later).
+First in the list of solutions you should consider is the IBM Storwize family (Now called IBM FlashSystem Family), featuring both all-flash and hybrid storage solutions, all of which offer direct-attach compatibility with i (7.1 TR8 and later).
 Storwize has built-in IBM Spectrum Virtualize software – the new name for SAN Volume Controller, IBM’s class-leading storage virtualisation technology.
 Spectrum Virtualize makes it easy to create and manage different pools of storage that can span multiple disks or groups of disks, while the thin-provisioning functionality enables you to plan future capacity without immediately needing to deploy all of it.
 Spectrum Virtualize also enables you to virtualise other storage arrays, including non-IBM systems.

 Recently, in our International i-Power 2017 session “Demystifying External Storage and PowerHA for IBM i” we talked through some real client deployments of external storage for i, including some all-flash solutions, and we showcased the operational, performance and resilience benefits that some of your peers are already enjoying.
 If you would like a copy of the slides, please email me.